 Even if the landscaping is completed and approved, no deposits can be refunded until Strathcona County has assumed ownership of ALL infrastructure within the stage.
 This is typically 3-4 years after construction.
 The reason for their “delay” is because once a deposit is returned, there is no way for the developer to pursue repayment for damages that are later identified by Strathcona County.

-There are two active show homes in Ardrossan:
+There are four active show homes in Ardrossan:

 Development, and the rate of development, is driven by market conditions.
 It is impossible to accurately predict the timing and size of future stages because it is often a 2 year process to prepare a new stage for construction, and in that time market conditions can fluctuate greatly.